jalley64/NewWorldOrderDynastyConstitution/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
-- Picks 1-6 will be assigned in inverse order of the regular season standings.
+- Picks 1-6 will be assigned in inverse order of the MaxPF regular season standings (note this uses potential points).
-- Picks 7-12 will be assigned in inverse order of the postseason standings
+- Picks 7-8 will be assigned in inverse order of the MaxPF regular season standings by the two teams who lost in the first round of the playoffs.
+- Picks 9-12 will be the inverse of the semi final bracket final standings.
-- An additional pick (1.13) will be awarded to the winner of the consolation bracket
+- An additional pick (2.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
 - There will be 4 rounds of the rookie draft.